Top-down view of a gluten-free cookie cake with two slices cut and slightly pulled apart, revealing soft texture and decorated frosting.

 Whipped vanilla buttercream frosting in a mixing bowl with a paddle attachment.

-• Tint with a few drops of pink food coloring and mix until evenly colored.
+• Tint with a few drops of Pink food coloring and mix until evenly colored.

 • Transfer to a piping bag fitted with a large star tip and pipe swirls around the cooled cookie cake.
-Add sprinkles, if desired.
+Add Sprinkles, if desired.

 Finished gluten-free cookie cake with a thick border of pink frosting swirls piped around the edge.